openziti/ziti-tunnel-sdk-c/README.md

 ## What's a Ziti Tunneler?

-The main article about tunnellers is https://openziti.github.io/ziti/clients/tunneler.html.
-Editors may follow the "Improve this doc" link on any page.
+[The main article about tunnellers is here](https://docs.openziti.io/docs/reference/tunnelers/linux/).
+Editors may follow the "Edit this page" link on every page.

 ## What is the Ziti Tunneler SDK?